ccstan99/ccstan99.github.io/_posts/2022-12-01-goattack-poster.md

 ## NeurIPS Poster

-The figures were crafted into narrative that summarized the research journey, highlighting the significant achievements and implications of the findings.
+The various figures were crafted into narrative summaring the research journey, highlighting the significant achievements and implications of the findings.
 In addition to creating the digital poster, I also designed a template for the organization that will be used for future conference presentations.

 <img src="/img/posts/2022-12-01-goattack.png" width="100%" style="border:1px solid #eee; display: block; margin: 0 auto;" />

 ## Conclusion

+It was an honor to make a small contribution to the field of AI safety.
+Learn more about the project by visiting the [website](https://goattack.far.ai/), reading the [paper](https://arxiv.org/abs/2211.00241), or exploring the [code](https://github.com/AlignmentResearch/go_attack).
 Congrats to the team for winning a best paper award and an x-risk analysis award for the NeurIPS 2022 ML Safety Workshop!
-It was an honor to make a small contribution to the field of AI safety.
-Learn more about the project from the resources by visiting the [website](https://goattack.far.ai/), reading the [paper](https://arxiv.org/abs/2211.00241), or exploring the [code](https://github.com/AlignmentResearch/go_attack).